Saran33/FiScrape/README.md

 Save a csv file with a list of URLs.
 The column should be called 'URL' or 'url.'

 Open a shell in the top level FiScrape dir.
 Run the following command and it will prompt you for the url path.
-Enter ```zsh d``` to read the default CSV file.
+Enter ```d``` to read the default CSV file.
 The default CSV file can be changed in the "FiScrape/spiders/test_scr.py" file.
-Enter ```zsh t``` to read the default test CSV file.
+Enter ```t``` to read the default test CSV file.
 The test CSV file can be changed in the "FiScrape/spiders/test_scr.py" file.
 ```zsh
 scrapy crawl test
 ```